 The Bonds Trustee may from time to time determine that meetings of Bondholders of separate Classes shall be held together.
 A resolution (including a resolution to approve any of the proposals listed in the immediately preceding paragraph of this Condition 14(A)) that in the opinion of the Bonds Trustee affects either one Class alone, or the Bondholders of more than one Class but does not give rise to a conflict of interest between the Bondholders of the different Classes concerned, shall be deemed to have been duly passed (where it affects one Class alone) if passed at a separate meeting of the Bondholders of the Class concerned or (where it affects more than one Class) if passed at a single meeting of the Bondholders of all relevant Classes concerned.
+A resolution that in the opinion of the Bonds Trustee affects the Bondholders of more than one Class and gives or may give rise to a conflict of interest between the Bondholders of all relevant the Bondholders of the different Classes concerned.
 A resolution that in the opinion of the Bonds Trustee affects the Bondholders of more than one Class and gives or may give rise to a conflict of interest between the Bondholders of the different Classes concerned shall be deemed to have been duly passed only if it shall be duly passed at a single meeting of the Bondholders of the Most Senior Class of all affected Classes, provided that a resolution to approve any of the proposals listed in the immediately preceding paragraph of this Condition 14(A), and that in the opinion of the Bonds Trustee affects the Bondholders of more than one Class, shall not take effect unless it has also been approved by a resolution passed by the holders of each other affected Class of Bonds.
 A resolution or a written request made by Bondholders pursuant to Condition 10 or Condition 11(A) (as applicable) (i) to accelerate the repayment of the Bonds of any Class, (ii) to take any enforcement action in respect of the Security created by the Security Documents, or (iii) that otherwise affects the Security created by the Security Documents (including, without limitation, the giving of any instructions as part of the Instructing Group under the Intercreditor Agreement) shall be deemed to affect the holders of all Classes such that it gives or may give rise to a conflict of interest between the Bondholders of the different Classes concerned and accordingly may only be passed at a single meeting of (in the case of a resolution) or given by (in the case of a written request pursuant to Condition 10 or Condition 11(A)) the Bondholders of the Most Senior Class.